christopherkriens/boids/README.md

 ## Interaction

-A single tap adds a temporary rule:
+A tap adds a temporary rule:

 > **6. Seek:** Move toward the tap position

-A tap and hold, or a drag adds a temporary rule:
+A drag adds a temporary rule:

 > **7. Evade:** Move away from the curent tap position